gradx/GenieDotNet/README.md

 ## Optional
 __All benchmarks were tested in "standalone" mode__ on a single node Intel 13980hx with 32GB DDR5 3200+

 Pulsar - highest concurrent connections (256) with decent throughput (4700rps) in f&f.
-Recommended for long running tasks requiring ack.
+Recommended for longer running tasks not requiring ack.

 RabbitMQ - clear best peformer (5x others) in fire & forget, close second to Proto.Actor (640rps/8conn vs 580rps/10conn) in terms of acknwoledged delivery but with persistence built in.
 Like Proto.Actor (8) suffers from a low optional concurrent connection count (6-10) but also __has a very low error rate__ (33 errors with 26.7M req handled in f&f) while Proto.actor __is nearly errorless__!